How to test your way to the top

 While some of our go-for-the-fence creative concepts underperformed vs. the control, including a spot based on extreme product demonstration and one that used an over-the-top emotional jingle, we found others that truly created incredible response including a concept that repositioned the cane to caregivers, opening up a whole new target segment.

-Be nimble.
 Being quick and nimble definitely pays off in the creative testing world.
 That means being able to strategically assess the performance of various creative approaches and react nimbly with your new learnings.
 However, having a production team that’s ready to take those golden nuggets and swiftly incorporate them to the spots is what will really put you in a position to learn the most from testing.

 With HurryCane, Marketing Architects was actually able to produce everything in house with our highly-experienced creative team.
 Handling every aspect (strategy, production, etc.) under one roof ultimately helped to react dynamically throughout the testing process.